-The Directors have a reasonable expectation that the Syndicate has adequate resources including the Funds at Lloyd's of the members supporting the Syndicate (as detailed in note 17) to continue in operational existence for the foreseeable future.
+The Directors have a reasonable expectation that the Syndicate has adequate resources including the Funds at Lloyd's of the members supporting the Syndicate to continue in operational existence for the foreseeable future.

 Use of Judgements and Estimates

 In preparing these financial statements, the Directors of the managing agent have made judgements, estimates and assumptions that affect the application of the Syndicate's accounting policies and the reported amounts of assets, liabilities, income and expenses.